-Even as I write this post, we are waiting to see if the White House will reject the findings in a on climate change prepared by scientists from 13 federal agencies.
-This news comes on top of the U.S. official from the Paris Climate Change agreement over the weekend.
+Even as I write this post, we are waiting to see if the White House will reject the findings in a report on climate change prepared by scientists from 13 federal agencies.
+This news comes on top of the U.S. official withdrawal from the Paris Climate Change agreement over the weekend.

-You might be surprised to learn that the Paris agreement in the first place.
+You might be surprised to learn that Nicaragua never signed the Paris agreement in the first place.
 Whereas the U.S. withdrew because Trump wanted what he calls a "better deal" for American businesses, Nicaragua did not sign as a protest for the weakness of the Paris agreement, insofar as it lacked an enforcement mechanism.
 Rather than put their name to a document that only makes greenhouse emission goals optional, Nicaragua chose to take a stand.

 Our partners at FEDICAMP, a collaborative of 21 agricultural cooperatives of small farmers in rural Nicaragua, maintain hope that they can respond to these challenges, because they must.
 The solutions that FEDICAMP engineers and farmers are developing now offer a great hope for Nicaragua, but these strategies will surely need to be duplicated elsewhere in the near future.